Car rental in Zurich

 Is driving on the right side challenging? (first-person)

 During my first hour on the road, I struggled mainly with roundabouts.
-But the adjustment came quickly, and after a short time driving felt completely natural.
+However, the adjustment came quickly, and after a short time driving felt completely natural and intuitive.

 Are long drives manageable with kids?